MicrosoftDocs/Microsoft-MPI/MPI/mpi-win-flush-all-function.md

 # MPI\_Win\_flush\_all function

-Completes all RMA operations issued by the calling process to any target on the specified window prior to this call and in the specified window.
-The operations will have completed both at the origin and at the target when this call returns.
+Completes all RMA operations issued by the calling process to any target on the specified window prior to this call.
+In the specified window the operations will have completed both at the origin and at the target when this call returns.

 ## Syntax